-In November 2014, voters approved a measure to create an independent Redistricting Commission that will re-draw and approve boundaries for City Council Districts and Oakland Unified Board Districts.
+In November 2014, voters approved a measure to create an independent Redistricting Commission that will re-draw and approve boundaries for City Council Districts and City Council and School Board of Directors districts.
 The measure also created a companion Screening Panel that will review and recommend Redistricting Commission applicants prior to the final selection of Commissioners.

 The City’s redistricting process is summarized below.
 You can read more about the redistricting process in Article II, Section 220 of the City Charter.